brenoguim/flexclass/UserGuide.md

 Available handles are:
 - `fc::Array<T>`: Contains one `T*` to indicate the begin of the object sequence
 - `fc::Range<T>`: Contains two `T*` to indicate both begin and end
-- `fc::AdjacentArray<T, int Idx = -1>`: Contains no data as it assumes the begin of its array is after end of the array from handle in `Idx`
+- `fc::AdjacentArray<T, int Idx = -1>`: Contains no data as it assumes its array is adjacent to the data from handle in `Idx`
     - If `Idx` is `-1`, it assumes the begin of its array is after the Base
 - `fc::AdjacentRange<T, int Idx = -1>`: Like `fc::AdjacentArray<T>` but contains a `T*` to also know the end of the object sequence
 - `T[]`: Automatically converted into a `fc::Array<T>` in case `T` is trivially-destructible, and `fc::Range<T>` otherwise

 # Custom handles

-The handles being provided with the library use the framework to implement custom handles.
+Handles being provided with the library use the framework to implement custom handles.
 Here is a customization example of a handle that assumes that the data is very close to the base and is very small:

 ```